 That's why you don't listen to Francis Boyle about science-related issues.

-Alright, so if I understand this correctly, based on what you've described to me, the 2015 paper is talking about ACE2 cleavage, which is something that is less common and something that we're not as prepared for.
+So if I understand this correctly, based on what you've just described to me, the 2015 paper is talking about ACE2 cleavage, which is something that is less common and something that we're not as prepared for.

-So the study that they were doing is testing if, though it was easier, could humans be susceptible to other coronaviruses that were traveling in bad communities?
+So the study that they were doing is testing if it was easier, could humans be susceptible to other coronaviruses that were traveling in bat communities.

-So it's clear to me that this scientist from the Wuhan Institute of Virology got this gain-of-function technology for SARS from this University of North Carolina lab.
+And it's done clear to me that this scientist from the Wuhan Institute of Virology got this gain of function technology for SARS from this University of North Carolina lab.

-This is very interesting, though I'm not sure it proves that the scientists from the Wuhan Institute of Virology got some super virus from this study, which is ridiculous bullshit.
+This is very interesting, though I'm not sure proves that the scientist from the Wuhan Institute of Virology got some super virus from this study, which is ridiculous bullshit.

 Francis Boyle did such a lazy job of reading the study that he completely missed that there was a second person on it from Wuhan involved.

-Also, if he's going to say that anyone on this study is automatically somehow suspicious, why is he leaving off that another author that was named was Antonio Lanzavichia?
+Also, if he's going to say that anyone on this study is automatically somehow suspicious, why is he leaving off that another author that was named was Antonio Lanzavicia, who's from the Institute of Research and Biomedicine in Zurich, Switzerland?

 This has all the fingerprints of some lazy conspiracy site because they missed the second researcher from Wuhan.

-This is what happens when someone scanning names sees one that points towards their predetermined conclusion and says, good enough, the dum-dums will buy this.
+This is what happens when someone scanning names sees one that points towards their predetermined conclusion and says, good enough, the dumb dumbs will buy this.

-There's nothing fundamentally suspicious about a couple of Chinese researchers having co-author credits on a paper that has to do with the SARS-like coronavirus.
+There's nothing fundamentally suspicious about a couple of Chinese researchers having co-authore credits on a paper that has to do with the SARS-like coronavirus.

 If you don't recall, their country has a bit of a history on the subject.